Why should I study abroad?

 Can I use my financial aid and TU scholarships to study abroad?

 Yes, all Federal Financial Aid as well as academic and institutional scholarships are portable on approved TU study abroad programs.
 It is necessary to keep the Financial Aid Office up-to-date on your decision to go abroad so appropriate paperwork can be completed in a timely manner.
 If necessary, qualified students and their parents can take out additional loans to help offset the costs of studying abroad.
-The TU Center for Global Education offer scholarships every semester.
+The TU Center for Global Engagement offers scholarships most semesters.

 If I am receiving Financial Aid or a CGE travel award, when will the money be released to me?